mlabs-haskell/hydra-auction/README.md

 ## Starting docker-compose environment

-To setup the environment required for the demo, we have a compose file which will start a single cardano-node and 3 hydra-nodes for the delgates.
+To setup the environment required for the demo, we have a compose file which will start a single cardano-node,
+3 hydra-nodes for the delgates, and 3 instances of the delegate server.

+Before starting the demo we will need to build the delegate server docker images.
+This is done through nix and can be done by `make build-docker`.
+This command will build the image and load it as `hydra-auction-delegate:latest`.

-We recommend using the `spin-up-new-devnet.sh` script as it will take care of setting up the correct files for the cardano-node and seeding the actors running the hydra-nodes with enough funds to manage the head lifecycle.
+We recommend using the `spin-up-new-devnet.sh` script to run the demo and start the components, as it will take care of setting up the correct files for the cardano-node and seeding the actors running the hydra-nodes with enough funds to manage the head lifecycle.